basicjohn/PierresVendorList.Solution/README.md

 ## Description

-_This project is created to be a console app written in C# to take orders for Pierre's Bakery._
+_This project is created to be a vendor list app written in C# to take orders for Pierre's Bakery._

 ## Setup and Use